-314 The USGS further defines disturbed lands between mechanically and non-mechanically disturbed lands, both which fall under the larger umbrella of disturbed lands used in this Plan.
+313 The USGS further defines disturbed lands between mechanically and non-mechanically disturbed lands, both which fall under the larger umbrella of disturbed lands used in this Plan.

-317 Specific details around demonstrating and verifying use for these and other purposes will be established at a later date.
+316 Specific details around demonstrating and verifying use for these and other purposes will be established at a later date.
 See Docket No. 22-0231, Final Order dated July 14, 2022 at 60.

-IDNR Conservation Opportunity Areas are mapped here: https://www2.illinois.gov/dnr/conservation/IWAP/pages/conservationopportunityareas.aspx
+317 IDNR Conservation Opportunity Areas are mapped here: https://www2.illinois.gov/dnr/conservation/IWAP/pages/conservationopportunityareas.aspx

-- c.
-Project is developed by an EEC certified Approved Vendor and the contractual commitments for EEC certified Designee(s) that work on the project represent 50% or more of the project's REC Contract value (Add 2 points) - d.
+- d.
 Project is developed by a non-EEC certified Approved Vendor and the contractual commitments for EEC certified Designee(s) that work on the project represent 50% or more of the project's REC Contract value (Add 1 point) - 4.
 Interconnection Application Effective Date Maximum of 4 points permitted

 The Agency initially proposed a scoring process that would award higher points to projects with earlier original interconnection dates, giving fractionally different points for each.
-In approving this Plan, the Commission found that the Agency should "encourage" having a currently valid, executed interconnection agreement as a scoring criterion under this category.320 The Agency will consult with stakeholders in determining the appropriate number of points to assign to this criterion.
-Additionally, the Agency will consider and discuss with stakeholders the JSP's two additional interconnection scoring criteria, the removal of the proposed interconnection criteria outlined in the filed Plan, and any other interconnection-related criteria that the Agency believes warrants consideration.321
+In approving this Plan, the Commission found that the Agency should "encourage" having a currently valid, executed interconnection agreement as a scoring criterion under this category.319 The Agency will consult with stakeholders in determining the appropriate number of points to assign to this criterion.
+Additionally, the Agency will consider and discuss with stakeholders the JSP's two additional interconnection scoring criteria, the removal of the proposed interconnection criteria outlined in the filed Plan, and any other interconnection-related criteria that the Agency believes warrants consideration.320